Spooks4576/Ghost_ESP/README.md

 - ESP32 S2
 - ESP32 C3
 - ESP32 S3
-- ESP32 C6 (Partial Support: WiFi Only)
+- ESP32 C6 (Partial Support: BLE Advertising Broken)

 If you have an ESP32 C6, you can use Ghost ESP for WiFi tasks, but Bluetooth isn't supported yet.
 Don't worry, though - WiFi still works just fine!